Posted on

 A “reasonable person” is a fictitious person who always uses ordinary care under the circumstances.1 They are sometimes said to use “prudence” or “reasonable care.”

 The reasonable person does not exist in real life.
 However, people who do not act like the reasonable person can be held liable for injuries that their poor conduct causes.
-When they do not act like a reasonable person, they behave unreasonably for the circumstances.
-This is evidence of negligence.2

 Is it a subjective or an objective standard?

 For example: A farmer stacks hay right near his neighbor’s house.
 He is told repeatedly not to do so, as the weather is dry and the hay can catch fire.
-A week later, the hay accidentally ignites and burns down the neighbor’s house.4
+A week later, the hay accidentally ignites and burns down the neighbor’s house.

 However, the reasonable person matches the skills or expectations of the defendant for the particular situation.
-For example, this can matter when the negligent person was a:
+At common law, defendants are compared to a reasonable person who is similar to them.3

 Dog owners